-a.
-Proposed updated Action Plan is circulated to all other RTPCs.

-Some circulation of proposed policies will have occurred during development of the Action Plan updates to establish common objectives for the six key topics.
-However, formal circulation of a proposed Action Plan update will occur after full agreement on the Plans is reached by the originating RTPC.
+- a.
+Proposed updated Action Plan is circulated to all other RTPCs. - Some circulation of proposed policies will have occurred during development of the Action Plan updates to establish common objectives for the six key topics.
+However, formal circulation of a proposed Action Plan update will occur after full agreement on the Plans is reached by the originating RTPC. - b.
+Each RTPC is asked to comment on proposals, clearly identifying those proposals which it opposes and seeks to have changed by the originating RTPC.

-- b.
-Each RTPC is asked to comment on proposals, clearly identifying those proposals which it opposes and seeks to have changed by the originating RTPC. - c.
-Because their responses will influence the approval process, RTPCs are asked to clearly differentiate between policies that are supported, those that are not supported but not strongly opposed, and those that are strongly opposed.
+asked to clearly differentiate between policies that are supported, those that are not supported but not strongly opposed, and those that are strongly opposed.
 The originating RTPC modifies its proposed objectives and action policies as appropriate following receipt of comments by other committees, and submits its proposal with comments from other committees to the Authority.

 The RTPC may choose not to respond to comments received, but to allow the Authority, through its conflict resolution process, to determine what policies should prevail.
-Direct communications between RTPCs, through joint meetings or other forums, will be helpful in preparing revisions. d.
+Direct communications between RTPCs, through joint meetings or other forums, will be helpful in preparing revisions.

+d.
 The Authority acts on proposed objectives, actions, and procedures.